 The manufacturer of paper and personal care products was the 2015 winner in the category of Best Health and Wellbeing Program at the Australian National Safety Awards.
-Above all, KCA was recognised for its outstanding Early Intervention Program, which is designed to “evaluate the effectiveness of employee health, risk factors for chronic conditions, movement function, injury prevalence and injury severity.”
-It’s refreshing to see a modern company take a proactive approach to safety concerns that affect an ageing workforce, who are one of the main targets of the initiative.
+Above all, KCA was recognized for its outstanding Early Intervention Program, which is designed to “evaluate the effectiveness of employee health, risk factors for chronic conditions, movement function, injury prevalence, and injury severity.”
+It’s refreshing to see a modern company take a proactive approach to safety concerns that affect an aging workforce, who are one of the main targets of the initiative.

 KCA also uses the “Who’s Counting on You” mantra to keep safety top of mind:

 Our ‘Who’s counting on you?’ safety message is our way of reminding our employees that it’s our number one objective to ensure every Kimberly-Clark employee, contractor and visitor goes home safe at the end of each day.

 When it comes to safety, KCA doesn’t just talk the talk.
 Their zero-injury goal sure sounds good on paper, but it really comes to life in their record of achievements.
 Their most recent sustainability report boasts a 7% reduction in reportable injuries and the lowest injury rate ever recorded across the Kimberly-Clark Australia New Zealand region.